01 of 27

 13 of 27

 Trailing fishhook plants, which are reasonably easy to grow, liven up a white bathroom by Beth Kooby Design.
-To keep these succulents happy, place in a bright spot with indirect sunlight and plant in a pot with drainage so their roots can quickly dry after watering.Continue to 14 of 27 below.
+To keep these succulents happy, place them in a bright spot with indirect sunlight and plant them in a pot with drainage so their roots can quickly dry after watering.Continue to 14 of 27 below.

 14 of 27